Key Switch Song Transposer Logo

 As a public beta, this release includes some minor known issues:

-• Key Switch will automatically run when you visit this page if the Flash Player 9 browser plug-in (or a later version) is installed on your computer.
-If you have Flash Player installed but you don't see Key Switch to the right of this panel, please read this section.
-Flash Player is installed on most computers.
+• If you have Flash Player installed but you don't see Key Switch to the right of this panel, please read this section.
 If Flash Player is not installed on system you can download Adobe Flash Player from Adobe's site.
 It's free and only takes a minute to get it and install.

 • Apple's Safari browser sometimes has issues when running Flash applications.
 If Safari, or your Macintosh slows to a crawl, quit Safari and use Firefox.
 Firefox seems to coexist perfectly well with Flash.
 Quitting Safari often unburdens the processor(s) and returns the Mac to an uncrippled state, so that's an option too.